NICHD-BSPC/trip-wire-test-data/README.md

 AATACAAATCGTGGAA  16780  6067   *      4      0          7486     0.00    0.208    0.179    *      4      0          7393     2.50    0.286    0.147
 ```

-`demux_data` must have one fastq file for each of the pool/techrep/condition
+`full_dataset/demux_data/` must have one fastq file for each of the pool/techrep/condition
 combinations above, but also R1 and R2 for each, and also each library type
 (mapping, normalization, and expression).